 The top of the xylophone should be slightly below the waistline.

 The Hornbostel–Sachs System classifies the keys of the Xylophone and Glockenspiel as directly struck idiophones, which produce sound through the vibrations of the physical body of the instrument when stuck.
-Only the keys are classified since the actual instrument does not produce any sound, only its keys do.
+Only the keys are classified since the instrument does not produce any sound, only its keys do.

 Where in the Orchestra